Bee flies: what they are and some common bee fly species

 Bee-flies are all parasitoids of solitary bees and wasps, their larvae consuming the baby bees underground and then emerging to pupate into the nectar feeding, and so in some instances, pollinating adults.

 They are some of the earlier flying flies of the season.
-Last year we had some sightings as early as mid-February, much earlier than usual in previous years.
+In 2019 we had some sightings as early as mid-February, much earlier than usual in previous years.
 The Dipterists Forum and Buglife are running a joint initiative to get as many folks as possible to record these creatures especially those within the genus Bombylius.
 This genus includes four species that are the more well-known species, including the commonest UK one.